cilium/cilium/Documentation/gettingstarted/ipam-crd.rst

 Create a CiliumNode CR
 ======================

 #.
-Import the following custom resource to make t
+Import the following custom resource to make IPs available in the Cilium agent.

    .. code-block:: yaml